ChrisH91/Pokebooze/README.md

 Any asset changes will happen on page refresh.
 Changes to routes will require a server restart.

-To Do
+Backlog
 =====

-- Indicate current player in UI
-- Pretty dice
-- LocalStorage of game state
-- ChromeCast compatibility
+- BUG: Zubat goes backwards?
+- BUG: Farfetched is bugged
 - S.S.
 Anne Logic and UI
-- Decide whether Fearow should mean dice rolls aswell
 - Safari Zone UI element and logic
 - Chansey UI element and logic
 - Gold Teeth UI element and logic
 - Kanghaskan UI element and logic
+- Tentacruel Logic
+- Elite Four element and logic
+- Rules indicated at start of the game
+- Indicate current player in UI
 - UI feedback for when people miss a turn
-- Color theory spacing of players
-- Tentacruel Logic
 - Hypno UI element and logic

-Bugs
-====
-- Dem scrollbars
+- Pretty dice
-- Farfetched is bugged
+- LocalStorage of game state
+- ChromeCast compatibility; phone as remote

 Feel free to contribute!